 It is the policy of this District to maintain a safe and supportive learning and educational environment for all students.
 It is the responsibility of each employee, each school, and the District to ensure that all students have a school environment free from bias, discrimination, and harassment on the basis of gender identity or gender expression.
-Reports of
+Reports of discrimination or harassment based on actual or perceived gender identity or gender nonconformity are to be handled in the same manner as other reports of bias-based conduct.
 Board Policy JBC